software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 For example, two separate user stories for a blog application could be the following:

-> As a content creator I want to create a new blog so that I can start writing blog posts for my readers.
+> As a content creator, I want to create a new blog so that I can start writing blog posts for my readers.

-> As a blog reader I want to browse list of blog posts of a blog so that I can find interesting posts to read.
+> As a blog reader, I want to browse list of blog posts of a blog so that I can find interesting posts to read.

 A user story is written from the user's perspective and commonly follows the following format: